Sirimallemanish2004/stop-watch/README.md

-# stop-watch
+# Stopwatch-Project
-I developed this project using html, css and java script
+A simple stopwatch program using HTML CSS and JavaScript!